-Moody shared the PAC philosophy, some facts about the brain and cognitive change occurring with dementia, and care partnering strategies and techniques.
-She also shared a surprising fact in that the nursing home industry is one of the most highly-regulated in the U.S. – second only to nuclear power.
+Moody shared the PAC philosophy.
+Sharing some facts about the brain and cognitive change occurring with dementia.
+As well as some care partnering strategies and techniques.
+She also shared a surprising fact in that the nursing home industry.
+That it is one of the most highly-regulated in the U.S. Second only to nuclear power.

 Positive Approach includes the following recommendations: